theresaneate/DevOpsTesting101/2-2-DeployEC2Template.md

 ### 14.)
 Seeing your instance properties

-In the section below the instance name, you're going to see a list if your instance properties - what it's called, what the IP addresses are, and where it lives.
+In the section below the instance name, you're going to see a list of your instance properties - what it's called, what the IP addresses are, and where it lives.
 You're going to want to look for the section that says **Public IP**.

 ![Properties][1-1-12-properties]